alma-oss/fkafka-application/src/Router/README.md

                            └─────> [OutputStream-3]
 ```

-## Content-Based Router computed expression
+## Content-Based Router computation expression
 It allows you to create a Content-Based router application easier.
 It has build-in a routing, metrics, etc.
 Keep in mind, that `RouterApplication` is not generic as the other patterns, because it uses its own type `EventToRoute` which is specifically designed for the router.

-Router computed expression returns `Application of RouterApplication<'InputEvent, 'OutputEvent>` and it is run by `Application.run` function.
+Router computation expression returns `Application of RouterApplication<'InputEvent, 'OutputEvent>` and it is run by `Application.run` function.

 | Function | Arguments | --- |
 | --- | --- | --- |